-As a psychologist, I believe that reflecting on life, self, environment, culture, people, and family, are all very important parts of self-growth.
+As one of the best psychologists in Singapore, I believe that reflecting on life, self, environment, culture, people, and family, are all very important parts of self-growth.
 It’s something that I truly believe in.
 Moving back from US to Singapore was a bit of a reverse culture-shock for me.
 The first thing that shocked me was the lack of customer service when I stepped into Starhub.
 The person was rather unfriendly and I thought “wow, why is this guy so rude”.
 After 4 years of living here, I realised, “Oh, that’s the norm”.
 It made me sad but at the same time want to do something about it.

 In 2019, I was reading the book of joy by his Holiness Dalai Lama and Archbishop Desmond Tutu and it made me reflect.
 It made me reflect about life, myself, and the people around me.
 I thought about what the world needed, and I realised, it just needs kinder people.
 I wanted to create a community, I wanted people to be learn to be kinder to each other, and feel safer around each other.
 I think the world would be a nicer place and people would be happier and people will be more willing to lower their guards!
 Of course in order to do that, I would have to embody kindness not only towards others, but to myself too.

 I wondered, where can I start?
 I did several things.